-Section 504

-IDEA (Special Education)

-Civil rights statute

-- Child must have at least one of the 11 disabilities defined in IDEA; AND - Applies to elementary, secondary, and postsecondary schools receiving funds from the U.S. Department of Education - Enforced by the Office for Civil Rights (OCR), U.S. Department of Education - Statement of Act:

-No otherwise qualified individual with handicaps...shall, solely by reason of his handicap, be excluded from the participation in, be denied the benefits of, or be subjected to discrimination under any program or activity receiving Federal financial assistance...
+Section 504 IDEA (Special Education) Civil rights statute Child must have at least one of the 11 disabilities defined in IDEA; AND Applies to elementary, secondary, and postsecondary schools receiving funds from the U.S. Department of Education Enforced by the Office for Civil Rights (OCR), U.S. Department of Education Child must need special education to receive a free appropriate public education.
+Statement of Act: No otherwise qualified individual with handicapsshall, solely by reason of his handicap, be excluded from the participation in, be denied the benefits of, or be subjected to discrimination under any program or activity receiving Federal financial assistance ...